Ordered dynamic tables

 You can change the schema of an existing dynamic table using the alter-table command.
 For the command to be successful, the table must be unmounted and the new schema must be compatible with the old one.
 There are no changes to the data written to the disk, because the old data is suitable for the new schema.

-Use alter-table to convert a dynamic table into a static table.
+Use alter-table to convert an ordered dynamic table into a static table and vice versa.
 For more information, see MapReduce for dynamic tables.

 Trim